Miyan0/flask-boilerplate/README.md

 ---

-It also uses tips from Flask official command line article for environment variables management.
+This project also uses tips from Flask official command line article for environment variables management.
 This simplify the usage of the `.env` file for variables which should not be under version control.
-For this it uses `python-dotenv` which is automatically handled by Flask when you run the application with `flask run`.
+For this, it uses `python-dotenv` which is automatically handled by Flask when you run the application with `flask run`.

 Environment variables are split in two files: